 A bus driver's primary concern is safety.
-If students on a particular bus consistently misbehave, the driver or transportation director may request a seating chart for the entire bus.
+If students on a particular bus/van consistently misbehave, the driver or NDMA administration may request a seating chart for the entire bus/van.
 In addition, drivers can assign a particular student an assigned seat if they feel it is necessary.